schil227/FantasticAdventuresOfDizzyFair/README.md

 | <img src="images/base_item_spawning.gif" style="width:342px" /><br/>|<img src="images/fair_item_spawning.gif" style="width:342px" /> |
 | <p style="text-align: center;"> More important items get de-spawned </p> | <p style="text-align: center;"> Less important items get de-spawned </p>|

 This one is a weird one, so I'll try to explain simply.
-When there's too many items (objects) in an area (e.g Keys, Chicken, Plank, etc.) the NES has a hard time rendering them all.
+When there's too many items (objects like Keys, Chicken, Plank, etc.) in an area, the NES has a hard time rendering them all.
 Since Dizzy can technically drop lots of items in one area, the game only shows the first X items when it reloads an area.

-The problem with this is that some items are loaded with a higher priority; except that these items cannot be accessed before other items of a lesser priority.
+The problem with this is that some items are loaded with a higher priority; except that these items cannot be accessed or used before other items of a lesser priority.
 For example, the Star Plant object has a higher priority than the Plank object, but it cannot be accessed until the Plank is used to cross a gap.
-As a result, the important Plank object doesn't get loaded, but the Star Plant (which isn't even on screen) gets loaded instead.
+As a result, when there are too many objects in an area the (important) Plank object doesn't get loaded, but the Star Plant (which isn't even on screen) gets loaded instead.

 This fix changes the priority of the objects in the starting area, such that important objects (e.g. Plank, Ground Elevator Key) have a higher priority over other Objects (e.g. Denzil's Elevator Key, Star Plant).
 The result is players won't be confused by items that suddenly go missing.
-1

 ## How It Was Changed <a id="how_changes"></a>

 This section contains the technical details of what was changed.
 I wont go over the process of sleuthing through the code to figure out how it works and where to make the change (which was 90% of the work), but I will provide details and assembly code.
 If this part isn't of any interest to you, feel free to skip to the conclusion.